evennia/evennia/docs/sphinx/source/wiki/DefaultCommandHelp.rst

 ::

-        Give a summary of object types in database
+        @objects - Give a summary of object types in database

         Usage:
           @objects [<nr>]